Elfin-Jedi/Angband-4.0.5/readme.txt

 Possibly (and probably controversially) add a birth option to use either the six gender system from ancient Judaism: Zachar (male), Nekeivah (female), Androgynos (both), Tumtum (indeterminate), Ay'lonit (trans->male), and Saris (trans->female); (http://www.sojourngsd.org/blog/sixgenders) or the old Native American gender system with 3-5 genders (more difficult because of different traditions/languages and is less clearly defined) basically: Female, Male, Masculine Female, Feminine Male, and Two-Spirit; (https://indiancountrymedianetwork.com/news/opinions/two-spirits-one-heart-five-genders/) instead of the semi-modern European binary system.

 Add framework for special abilities like Zangband-descended variants.
+Add Shapeshifts for Maiar, Vampires, Werewolves, Beornings, & spells.

 Start attempting to add terrain from Unangband.